top of page

 1. Hormonal Changes

 Perimenopause and menopause reduce estrogen, a hormone that once protected your arteries.
-Less estrogen can mean stiffer vessels and higher blood pressure.
-Learn more about this life changing process that affects women and how to navigate these changes Here.
+Less estrogen can lead to stiffer vessels and higher blood pressure.
+Learn more about this life-changing process that affects women and how to navigate these changes here.

 2. Chronic Stress + Cortisol Load